nomadicsenseis/AI_Explanatory_Drivers-VS_past_pipeline/README.md

 SparkMagic commands include the following:

-%spark configure: This command allows users to configure the connection to a Spark cluster.
+`%spark configure`: This command allows users to configure the connection to a Spark cluster.
 Users can specify the cluster URL, port, user and password, among other details.

-%spark: This command allows users to create a Spark session on the specified cluster using %spark configure.
+`%spark`: This command allows users to create a Spark session on the specified cluster using %spark configure.
 After creating the session, users can write and execute code in Spark directly from the notebook.

-%spark info: This command displays information about the current Spark session, including the session ID, the cluster to which it is connected, and the session status.
+`%spark info`: This command displays information about the current Spark session, including the session ID, the cluster to which it is connected, and the session status.

-%spark log: This command displays logs for the current Spark session.
+`%spark log`: This command displays logs for the current Spark session.
 These logs can be useful for debugging errors and better understanding what is happening in the cluster.

-%spark cleanup: This command closes the current Spark session and frees the resources associated with the session.
+`%spark cleanup`: This command closes the current Spark session and frees the resources associated with the session.

-%spark add: This command allows users to add files to the current Spark session.
+`%spark add`: This command allows users to add files to the current Spark session.
 Users can add local or remote files to the session so that they can be accessed and used by Spark.

-%spark load: This command allows users to load data into Spark from a local or remote file.
+`%spark load`: This command allows users to load data into Spark from a local or remote file.

-%spark display: This command allows users to display the results of Spark commands on the notebook.
+`%spark display`: This command allows users to display the results of Spark commands on the notebook.
 The results are displayed in a user-friendly format, such as a table or a graph.

 These are the main SparkMagic commands, and together they provide an efficient and easy way to interact with Spark from the Jupyter notebook.